pboling/capistrano_mailer/README.md

 ## Upgrading

+From version 3.2.x to version 3.3.x

+1. If you had customized mailer views you might need to update the name.
+   The built-in views have been changed from with a `.text`:

+    `notification_email.text.html.erb`

+    to without

+    `notification_email.html.erb`

 From version 3.1.x to version 3.2.x

 1. Update the way CapistranoMailer is configured using the new method: CapMailer.configure (see Usage below).